sith11/data-analysis-portfolio/README.md

 **PREPARATION**

-1. The world happiness and fertility rates project is a combination of data sourced from Kaggle (source - https://www.kaggle.com/datasets/unsdsn/world-happiness ) and      publicly available UN data These were then imported onto snowflake and prepared for final analysis on Tableau.
+1. The world happiness and fertility rates project is a combination of data sourced from Kaggle (source - https://www.kaggle.com/datasets/unsdsn/world-happiness ) and      publicly available UN data.
+These were then imported onto snowflake and prepared for final analysis on Tableau.

 2. The Spotify data was collected directly through querying their API via a Python Script.
 The resulting JSON was then directly sent to AWS kinesis data streams (via the    Python Script) which sent the data through AWS kinesis firehose delivery stream straight to a table in Snowflake via a data pipeline that I had configured in both        these technologies.
 The next step involved handling raw JSON data and splitting it into meaningful columns before exporting it for analysis onto Tableau.